RightToPrivacy/I2P-desktop/README.md

 CONTINUING WORK ON THIS - READY TO TRY!

+# QUICKSTART

+Install Librewolf / Your Choice Of I2P (i2p+ / i2p / i2pd: choose one you like, i2p+ is nice choice for 1st timers)

-Still have some README cleaning up to do, but simply check start-i2p for the i2prouter commands: make sure it matches (your i2p router command for start / stop), and then:
+Edit start-i2p for the i2prouter commands: make sure it matches (your i2p router command for start / stop), and then:

+**NEXT RUN:**

-RUN: bash install.sh
+    bash install.sh

-That should be it!
+That should be it (first: install Librewolf / your choice of i2prouterfirst: i2p / i2p+ / i2pd)

+You should be able to tap / click I2P Browser on your desktop or phone / tablet interface

+---

+**PROBLEMS / ISSUES**

 REPORT ISSUES TO GITEA ONION: http://gg6zxtreajiijztyy5g6bt5o6l3qu32nrg7eulyemlhxwwl6enk6ghad.onion/RightToPrivacy/I2P-desktop